DanielCreggOrganization/w8-lab-encapsulation-G00471550/README.md

 }
 ```

-## 4. Constructors and Initialization
+## 4. Constructors and Initialisation

 ### Learning Objective
 Learn how to properly initialize encapsulated objects using constructors.

 ### Explanation
-Constructors ensure that objects are created in a valid state by properly initializing all necessary fields.
+Constructors ensure that objects are created in a valid state by properly initialising all necessary fields.
 A well-designed constructor validates its parameters and establishes class invariants, preventing the creation of invalid objects.
 The constructor represents the first line of defense in maintaining encapsulation, as it controls how objects are created and initialized.

 ### Example
 ```java